stefanberndtsson/nmdb3/README.md

 ------------

 You need to create a config/database.yml file.
 There is a database.yml.sample provided.
+If you have an API-key for TheMovieDB.org, rename config/initializers/themoviedb_key.rb.sample and fill it in there to use images from TMDB.

 Redis needs to be installed on the server running the Rails application.